 Many of you may be familiar with the point system where points are assigned to the food items based on your daily allotment goals (the less points per items consumed the better).
 Fooducate does assign FoodPoints calculated by the amount of fat, protein, carbs, and fiber of the food item.
 When you fill out the personal profile, you’ll also see your personalized nutrient percentage amount for My Daily Value, however, Fooducate recommends that you consult a dietician intimate with your medical history, etc. for best guidance.

 I got a little trigger happy with the scan function in this app and begin to scan everything in sight.
-I scanned one of my family’s favorite dressings (Publix Salad Dressing, Orginal Buttermilk Ranch), which received a C grade and had 130 calories per serving (2tbsp), as well contained Sodium benzoate/benzoic acid and phosphoric acid — not that all of this is totally bad.
+I scanned one of my family’s favorite dressings (Publix Salad Dressing, Original Buttermilk Ranch), which received a C grade and had 130 calories per serving (2 tbsp), as well contained Sodium benzoate/benzoic acid and phosphoric acid not that all of this is totally bad.

 What’s nice about this iPhone app is that there is a ton of additional information provided in the Product Details section with things to learn about specific ingredients, access to the Fooducate blog for more in-depth food-related topics, daily tips, and more.
 You have the option to “like or don’t like,” find alternatives, add to your list, and share with others.
 Also, if you have items not in their database, you can send (within the app) photos with ingredient info and UPC code to them to potentially be added.

-My banana search brought back 10 choices for banana (to include Dole Strawberries & Bananas, Pre-cut, Frozen and that medium apple with peel choice again — hmmmm).
-The shopping list is nice, but lacks the efficient and intuitiveness of other grocery list apps I’ve become accustomed to like AnyList Grocery List, but if you want a list app that does have basic list making functionality and helps you make better and healthier food choices for you and your family, then this Free iPhone Healthcare & Fitness app is definitely worth a download.
+My banana search brought back 10 choices for banana (to include Dole Strawberries & Bananas, Pre-cut, Frozen and that medium apple with peel choice again,hmmmm).
+The shopping list is nice, but lacks the efficient and intuitiveness of other grocery list apps.
+I’ve become accustomed to like the AnyList Grocery List app.
+But, if you want a list app that does have basic list making functionality and helps you make better and healthier food choices for you and your family, then this Free iPhone Health & Fitness app is definitely worth a download.